AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-wsl2.md

 - WSL2 allows your computer to have a separate Linux subsystem
 - Ubuntu is the default Linux distribution that gets installed when you install WSL2
-    - The Ubuntu app also acts as the Linux [the terminal interface](../software-platforms/general-tools/using-the-terminal.md).
+    - The Ubuntu app also acts as the Linux [terminal interface](../software-platforms/general-tools/using-the-terminal.md).
     - The Ubuntu terminal is the main way you will interact with the Linux side of your computer.

 To install WSL2, take the following steps: